“How selfish of you to have four children when you knew you’d make them sick.”

-As hard as comments like that have been, the ones that have hurt the deepest have been from other believers who have insinuated that our child’s problems were due to our lack of parenting, or that if we just prayed and trusted more, God would intervene.
-The reality is, it’s hard to sit with another person in the mess of their suffering without trying to impose our own “wisdom” and try to rationalize it away.
+As much as I could sit and stew over these comments, the reality is, I know it’s hard to sit with another person in the mess of their suffering without trying to impose our own “wisdom” and try to rationalize it away.
 Another person’s pain can make us incredibly uncomfortable because it confronts us with the undeniable reality of how vulnerable and out of control we really are.

 For example, we may hear comments such as, “Well, God must have allowed this because…”, or “I’m sure things will get better soon”, or “If you just trust Jesus and pray in his name, he will take this away from you.”